F5CodeGuru/asm342/_build/html/_sources/module4/lab1/lab1.rst.txt

 Task 1 - Using Python to display an ASM Policy in json format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All scripts are run from the cli (Terminal Emulator icon on the desktop) in this module.
+All scripts in this module are run from the cli (Terminal Emulator icon on the desktop).

-Run the following command to display all asm policy data in json format
+Run the following command to display all ASM policy data in JSON format:

 .. code-block:: bash